|The Ogletown-S. Newark Region's "Fab Four" (not)|

 "Many feel more public notice and a four-year, instead of a two year, community grassroots campaign would have made the difference.
 I don’t believe that.
 I believe that if your state/county elected official have your best interest in mind and the willingness to work their tails off to achieve it, then that should be all that is needed."

-Our State and County (D) legislators are definitely in the running.
+Our State and County (D) legislators, that's who.

 Do we actually want to believe that Sen. Townsend and Rep. Osienski acted in such a nefarious way?
 Of course not.
 But how do we know that?
 Should we simply disregard the backgrounds that these two come from; a law firm that deals first hand with high dollar LLC interests, and a Union man who may well put temporary construction jobs before our environment?
 Both of whom concocted and drove through HB-190, angering Environmentalists and key Environmental organizations, under the guise of creating "jobs", when in fact DE's unemployment rate is relatively low at 4.1%?
 And don't forget the large numbers of developer-friendly people who contributed to their campaigns.
 Their own records prove that they are not friends of the Environment, that saving Open Space is not their priority.